uma-sethuraman/NEW_Genome_1.0/README.md

 ### Setting the Genome Type:
-The default genome is TestGenome.
-To change the genome type that is being tested or benchmarked, follow the instructions below.
+To set the genome type that is being tested or benchmarked, follow the instructions below.

 #### Option 1: Using cmake
 ```sh